trust-mfn-berlin/animals-as-objects/vault/story.bobby-tracking-body-parts2.md

 [^16]: L. Heck to F. Voss, 10.12.1935, MfN, HBSB, S004‐02‐05 no. 97.

-[^17]: Koch, Walter.
-“Bericht über das Ergebnis der Obduktion des Gorilla Bobby des Zoologischen Gartens zu Berlin”. _Veröffentlichung aus der Konstitutions- und Wehrpathologie_ 40, no. 9.3 (1937): 1-36.
+[^17]: See Koch, 1937.

 [^18]: The photographs are now housed in the Berlin Museum of Natural History’s archive.
 Because body parts have to be prepared quickly (especially during the hot August of 1935), the photos were “only taken using the Leika, often in very unfavourable lighting conditions”.
 The photos were taken to document the procedure and were intended for internal use in order to illustrate the shapes and characteristics of specific body parts.
 The necropsy report also mentions film recordings, about which I have unfortunately not yet been able to find any information on.

-[^19]: On the connection between human zoos and the racialisation of human bodies, see Lewerenz, Susann.
+[^19]: On the connection between human zoos and the racialisation of human bodies, see Susann Lewerenz.
 “Völkerschauen und die Konstituierung rassifizierter Körper”.
 In _Marginalisierte Körper: Beiträge zur Soziologie und Geschichte des anderen Körpers_ Torsten Junge und Imke Schmincke (eds.).
-Münster: Unrast, 2007: 135–153.
-On the human zoos in Stellingen and Berlin, see Thode-Arora, Hilke. _Für fünfzig Pfennig um die Welt: Die Hagenbeckschen Völkerschauen_.
-Frankfurt a.M.: Campus-Verlag, 1989; Maier-Wolthausen, Clemens. _Hauptstadt der Tiere._ Berlin: Ch.
+Münster: Unrast, 2007: 135-153.
+On the human zoos in Stellingen and Berlin, see Hilke Thode-Arora. _Für fünfzig Pfennig um die Welt: Die Hagenbeckschen Völkerschauen_.
+Frankfurt a.M.: Campus-Verlag, 1989; Clemens Maier-Wolthausen. _Hauptstadt der Tiere._ Berlin: Ch.
 Links Verlag, 2019.
-On human remains in German collections, see, e.g., Förster, Larissa, and Holger Stoecker. _Haut, Haar und Knochen: Koloniale Spuren in naturkundlichen Sammlungen der Universität Jena_.
-Weimar: Verlag und Datenbank für Geisteswissenschaften, 2016; Stoecker, Holger et al. (eds.). _Sammeln, Erforschen, Zurückgeben?
-Menschliche Überreste aus der Kolonialzeit in akademischen und musealen Sammlungen._ Berlin: Ch.
+On human remains in German collections, see, e.g., Larissa Förster and Holger Stoecker. _Haut, Haar und Knochen: Koloniale Spuren in naturkundlichen Sammlungen der Universität Jena_.
+Weimar: Verlag und Datenbank für Geisteswissenschaften, 2016; Holger Stoecker et al. (eds.). _Sammeln, Erforschen, Zurückgeben?: Menschliche Überreste aus der Kolonialzeit in akademischen und musealen Sammlungen._ Berlin: Ch.
 Links Verlag, 2013.

-[^20]: Lange, Britta. _Echt Unecht Lebensecht: Menschenbilder im Umlauf_.
+[^20]: Britta Lange. _Echt Unecht Lebensecht: Menschenbilder im Umlauf_.
 Berlin: Kadmos, 2006: 243.
-Gräfe, Sophia.
+Sophia Gräfe.
 “Totenmaske für einen Fuchs”.
 In _Wissensdinge: Geschichten aus dem Naturkundemuseum_, Anita Hermannstädter, Ina Heumann, and Kerstin Pannhorst (eds.), 2nd ed.
-Berlin: Dietrich Reimer 2020: 192–193.
+Berlin: Dietrich Reimer 2020: 192-193.

 :::DE:::